 Cloud Security You Can Trust

 Atalla Cloud Encryption combines powerful data encryption with patented homomorphic split-key encryption technology to increase security and protect keys even when they are used in the cloud.
 It easily encrypts any disk or data storage unit with proven encryption algorithms such as AES-256 and makes it safe from hackers, unauthorized access, competitors, and other threats.
-Cloud Encryption—offered as Infrastructure-as-a-Service (SaaS) and Platform-as-a-Service (PaaS)—is suitable for public, private and hybrid clouds.
+Cloud Encryption—offered as Software-as-a-Service (SaaS) and Platform-as-a-Service (PaaS)—is suitable for public, private and hybrid cloud environments.
 You can create as many appliances or agents as you need and get the most secure, convenient and cost-effective solution for disk encryption, database encryption, and application level encryption requirements.

 - Trusted, Cloud-Based Key Management − only system available that offers the convenience of cloud-based hosted key management.

 - Install and setup in Minutes − includes a virtual appliance that you can install in minutes.

 - Complete data layer encryption in the Cloud − encrypts the entire data layer including virtual disks, databases, files, distributed storage and more.